-There was a young man who was clinically blind enrolled in the very first massage class I ever taught.
-Working with him to help him learn how to properly drape, how to gauge where he was starting and stopping his massage strokes, and how to navigate around the table during a therapy was challenging beyond my ability to express.
+A young man who was clinically blind enrolled in the first massage class I ever taught.
+Working with him to help him learn how to drape properly, how to gauge where he was starting and stopping his massage strokes, and how to navigate around the table during therapy was challenging beyond my ability to express.
 There were times when he wanted to give up.
-It was in those moments, that I had to have more faith in him than he had in himself.
+It was in those moments that I had to have more faith in him than he had in himself.
 Other times, I questioned my ability to teach him what he needed to know to be a successful therapist.
 In those moments, I would look at him, see how much energy and effort he was putting forth, and realize that I needed to step up my game.
-That experience was inspirational, not only for me, but for him and his classmates.
-I will never forget the look on his face when he received his certificate the day he graduated massage school.
+That experience was inspirational, not only for me but for him and his classmates.
+I will never forget the look on his face when he received his certificate the day he graduated from massage school.
 That experience changed me as an instructor.
-I learned that all challenges can be overcome if we work hard, trust in ourselves, and don’t give up!
+I learned that all challenges could be overcome if we work hard, trust ourselves, and don’t give up!

-There are also the students who want to become massage therapists while respecting the basic principles of their religion.
-That may mean they can only partner with students who are the same gender, need to be shielded from the eyes of students of the opposite gender when receiving massage, or may be unable to expose some parts of their body when acting as the client during practice.
-These circumstances certainly effect the perspective of other students in the class who now have the opportunity to learn about working with clients who practice religions different than theirs.
-Learning about and working with people who are different than you can be challenging, but it also creates a unique opportunity to learn and grow.
+There are also the students who want to become massage therapists while respecting their religion's basic principles.
+That may mean they can only partner with students who are the same gender, need to be shielded from the eyes of students of the opposite gender when receiving a massage, or maybe unable to expose some parts of their body when acting as the client during practice.
+These circumstances certainly affect the perspective of other students in the class who now have the opportunity to learn about working with clients who practice religions different than theirs.
+Learning about and working with people who are different from you can be challenging, but it also creates a unique opportunity to learn and grow.

 These are just a few examples of individuals who experience challenges to attain their goals.
 Being a part of this process has challenged me as a person and an instructor.
 I am always inspired by the determination and commitment these and other students display in their path to becoming the best therapists they can be, and they provide me with the lessons I need to be the best instructor I can be.